ncatlab/nlab-content/pages/7/4/4/0/447/content.md

 $$\Delta \stackrel{\sigma}{\to} Space \stackrel{U}{\to} Set$$
 can be described as the functor
 $$\Delta \cong FinInt^{op} \hookrightarrow Int^{op} \stackrel{Int(-, I)}{\to} Set$$
 where $Int$ is the category of intervals (linearly ordered sets with distinct top and bottom).
-Because every interval, in particular $I$, is a filtered colimit of finite intervals, it follows that $U \sigma: \Delta \to Set$ is a [[flat functor]] (a [[filtered colimit]] of representables).
+Because every interval, in particular $I$, is a filtered colimit of finite intervals, and because finite intervals are finitely presentable intervals, it follows that $U \sigma: \Delta \to Set$ is a [[flat functor]] (a [[filtered colimit]] of representables).
 But on general grounds, tensoring with a flat functor is left exact, which in this case means
 $$U R = - \otimes_\Delta U \sigma: Set^{\Delta^{op}} \to Set$$
 is left exact.
 =--